Gene Borrello

-Gene Borrello (born June 6, 1984) is an Italian-American criminal and former Bonanno crime family associate.
+Gene Borrello (born June 6, 1984) is an American podcaster and convicted criminal who was a former associate of the Bonanno crime family.
 He later became a government witness, agreeing to testify against crime family members Vincent Asaro and Ronald Giallanzo in 2016.
+Borrello is now a podcaster, author and motivational speaker.

+History

-Borrello led a violent and brazen home invasion crew in Howard Beach, Queens, before he was arrested for his role in September 2014.
+Borrello was part of a violent and brazen home invasion crew in Howard Beach, Queens, before he was arrested for his role in September 2014.
 In 2016, Borrello agreed to become a government witness, testifying against several Bonanno members, including Vincent Asaro.
 Asaro had tasked Borrello with burning the car of a man in a severe road rage case.

 In 2019, Borrello was released from prison after being sentenced to time served for his cooperation.
-Following his release, he publicly denounced organized crime and became a podcaster and book author, and often brags about his life of crime during interviews.
+Following his release, he publicly denounced organized crime and became a podcaster and book author, and became a regular interview subject on his former life of crime.

 In February 2021, Borrello was once again arrested for making violent threats towards his ex-girlfriend and her family.
 He was released on June 21, 2021.

+In 2023, Borrello was incarcerated at the Metropolitan Detention Center in Brooklyn, where his time overlapped with Sam Bankman-Fried who was awaiting trial for numerous charges relating to the downfall of FTX and Alameda Research.
+Their interactions and Borrello's observations of Sam were the focus of an interview conducted by citizen journalist Tiffany Fong and published on her YouTube channel.

+On August 16, 2023, according to prison records, Borrello got into a fight with another inmate whom Borrello claimed was attempting to intimidate and potentially extort Bankman-Fried.
+Responding guards were able to separate the two inmates, with both being sent to the SHU.
+Borrello was released on September 20, 2023.
+Upon release, Borrello had spent a total of 13 years of his life in prison.